IIIF/api/source/registry/services/index.md

 ## 3. Registry

 This table summarizes the services available and which APIs they may be used in.
-The '![not allowed][icon-na]' icon means that the service is not to be used in the API.
-The '![recommended][icon-rec]' icon means that the service can be used in the API.
+For the icons and their meanings, consult the [Summary of Property Requirements][prezi30-appendixa] icon table in the [IIIF Presentation 3 API][prezi30] documentation.

 | Service                        | Image API                 | Presentation 2 API        | Presentation 3 API   |
 | ------------------------------ |:-------------------------:|:-------------------------:|:-------------------------:|